Snow Day Rituals & Superstitions: Fun Ways to Wish for a Snow Day Overnight

 • Snowflake Mail: Fold and cut paper snowflakes, then mail or deliver one to a friend along with your wintry wish.

-Playful Outdoor Moments
+Playful Outdoor Snow Day Tricks

 • Pajama Parade: Bundle up in coats over your pajamas and take a quick neighborhood stroll, counting clouds as you walk.